Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/mosaic/README.md

 # Mosaic (Puzzle Type #17)

-This is a dedicated solver for Mosaic
+This is a dedicated solver for Mosaic.
+Also known as ArtMosaico, Count and Darken, Cuenta Y Sombrea, Fill-a-Pix, Fill-In, Komsu Karala, Magipic, Majipiku, Mosaico, Mosaik, Mozaiek, Nampre Puzzle, Nurie-Puzzle, Oekaki-Pix, and Voisimage.

 Below are the details of how to utilize the solver.
 In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.